 Professional Development

 Effective leaders of creative enterprises don’t only have superb management skills, they also have a vast network of connections with people across organizations that can help them source ideas, acquire resources, sell concepts, and promote their work.
-The MSLCE program is designed to help you develop these connections.
-We don’t just think it’s something you should do, we know it is something you must do.
-We help you accomplish this goal through access to resources for professional development in creative industries and multiple forms of experiential learning:
+The MS in Leadership for Creative Enterprises program at Northwestern University provides the tools, connections, and hands-on experiences to advance your career through professional development in creative industries, including networking, industry engagement, and targeted career coaching.

 Industry Immersion with the IDEA Fund